 This will vary from person to person.
-The assessment period is usually around six months.
+The assessment period is usually around four to six months.
 If you wish to have genital surgery you must live in your preferred gender for more than a year with the expected period to surgery being in the region of two years.
 This must include at least one year in some form of occupation appropriate to your ability level.
 This is dated from the start of full-time gender role transition, with associated paperwork.

 You won't get hormones on the first visit.
-We need to find out more about you than just one visit will allow, and there are too many issues for you to consider in a short time.
+We need to find out more about you than just one visit will allow.

 Some people have difficulties which will not be helped by hormones or surgery.
 It is very important that these people do not have irreversible interventions which they will later regret.
 National and international guidelines also advise against prescribing hormones without having considered the presenting difficulty thoroughly, which is something that can't be done in a short time.

 Because of the health risks hormones will not usually be prescribed to people who smoke or who are very overweight.

-Bilateral mastectomy is usually considered after you have been formally established in role and on your hormonal regimen for a minimum of six months.
+Bilateral mastectomy is usually considered after you have been formally established in role and taking hormones for a minimum of six months.

 Yes.
-Your body mass index (BMI) needs to be less than or equal to 30.
+Your body mass index (BMI) usually needs to be less than or equal to 30.
 You can work out your BMI here.
 Your waist measurement should be less than or equal to 102 centimetres (40 inches).
 There may be other conditions which may affect your fitness for surgery and many surgeons will not operate on people who smoke.
 This can be discussed with your surgeon.